Today News Journal

 Wrzesniewski distilled them nicely on the excellent social science podcast The Hidden Brain.
 Their research isn’t just theoretical.
 They wrote an instruction manual on how to job craft.

-And — in my own, less scientific, more DIY way — here are exercises I’ve been practicing to get into better work happiness shape.
+And — in my own, less scientific, more DIY way — here are exercises I’ve been practising to get into better work happiness shape.

 Start by making three lists.
 (Do this over a nice cup of coffee or tea in a quiet place, during work hours, even if it’s in your own living room.)
 One list is all the things you currently like about your job, big and small.
 The second lists all the hassles and headaches of your job, from the petty to the systemic.